-Firefighters battle blaze at Tokyo's Tsukiji fishmarket, world's biggest
+Tokyo firefighters battle blaze at world's biggest fish market

 The Tsukiji "inner" market, where most seafood wholesalers are located and tuna auctions are carried out at dawn, was not affected.

 In June, Tokyo's governor announced a long-delayed plan to move Tsukiji from its current site on some of the city's most prime real estate to a man-made island with contaminated soil.

-Tsukiji draws tens of thousands of visitors a year to its warren of stalls laden with exotic species of fish, huge tuna and fresh sushi, part of a tourism boom that is a key part of Prime Minister Shinzo Abe's economic plan.
+The outer market is not scheduled to move.

-But Tokyo governor Yuriko Koike said the 80-year-old market's age and vulnerability to a big earthquake meant it had to be rebuilt.
+Tokyo governor Yuriko Koike said the market's age and vulnerability to a big earthquake meant it had to be rebuilt.

-Reporting by Kwiyeon Ha and Chehui Peh, writing by Elaine Lies; Editing by Neil Fullick
+Reporting by Kwiyeon Ha and Chehui Peh, writing by Elaine Lies; Editing by Neil Fullick and Nick Macfie